Best Pregnancy Apps in 2026

 ★ 4.8 (7M+ reviews) Free + Premium

-Flo is the most downloaded women's health app in the world with over 420 million total downloads.
+Flo is one of the largest women’s health apps, with over 420 million total downloads.
 It covers period tracking, ovulation, pregnancy, and perimenopause.
-During pregnancy mode, Flo provides week-by-week updates, symptom tracking, a health library with medically-reviewed articles, and expert-backed content.
+In pregnancy mode, Flo offers week-by-week updates, symptom tracking, a health library with medically reviewed articles, and expert-backed content.

-Flo's strength is its breadth.
-If you want one app that handles everything from trying to conceive through pregnancy and beyond, Flo does it.
-The content library is massive and reviewed by 100+ doctors.
-The prediction algorithms are among the most accurate available.
+Flo’s biggest strength is breadth.
+It is a strong choice if you want one app for trying to conceive, pregnancy, and postpartum.
+Its content library is large and reviewed by 100+ doctors.

 What’s good